Tony is on the Autism Spectrum and has multiple disabilities.He began playing violin when he was five years old.

 Make learning to play an instrument a positive experience.

-Progress and success are measured based on the individual student.
+Progress and success are measured based on the Individual Student.

-Keep Your Word Even If It Kills You
+ALWAYS Keep Your Word

 You may find the articles below helpful and informative. search for "play an instrument" and "students with disabilities" to find more sites.

 Children with Disabilities Playing Musical Instruments: With the Right Adaptations and Help from Their Teachers and Parents, Students with Disabilities Can Play Musical Instruments https://eric.ed.gov/?id=EJ755072